Mediation can save a lot of time and money, as well as limit the damage to the relationship between the parents or improve the relationship.

 Usually, parties agree that everything discussed during mediation will remain secret.
 This means that if the parties subsequently make demands or present defenses in proceedings, they cannot be held to information or negotiation proposals that were shared during the mediation.

 It also means that afterwards, in the court proceedings, the parties start all over again by discussing the case.

 It is possible, however, that agreements could be made during the mediation about parts of the dispute and that the parties have chosen to have them recorded already.

 It is also possible to make temporary agreements during the mediation which will apply until the judge has made a decision.
 For example, about a temporary contact arrangement.

-The intention is for the parties to agree on how the visitation arrangement will be if the court issues a return order and how the visitation arrangement with the other parent will be if the court does not.
+Another option is, to make arrangements for the visitation and leave it for the court to decide where the child will live.
+In an international child abduction case, the intention for the parties could be to agree on how the visitation arrangement will be if the court issues a return order and how the visitation arrangement with the other parent will be if the court does not.
 These agreements are recorded but not shown to the court.
 The court can then make a decision on whether or not to order the return.
 Then the court can take note of the agreement and record the corresponding visitation arrangement in an order.

 Find a lawyer or mediator